 This is our family home so please don’t come expecting a sterile hotel.
 Life bursts forth here in many ways.
 A well as us, Roger and Polly don’t be surprised to encounter:-

-Our well behaved dog enjoys to greet you and the cats may be found curled up on the sofa
+Our well behaved dog enjoys to greet you, the cat who may be found curled up on the sofa and other visiting dogs.

 Our fisherman friends tell us that there are Barbel, Chubb and Pike lurking in the Wye!

-As well as these animals you might run into our teenage children and be engaged in conversation by our youngest daughter.
+As well as these animals you might run into our young adult children and be engaged in conversation by our youngest daughter.

-Borrow our books and CD’s, play the piano, listen to the radio, sit in the garden or relax by the river.
+Borrow our books and CD’s, listen to the radio, sit in the garden or relax by the river.